paulcooke/ga-sei-project-2-the-alternative-times/README.md

 The app is deployed on Heroku and can be found here: [https://the-alternative-times.herokuapp.com/]()

 ### Overview
 This project was a surprise Reactathon, in which we worked in pairs to build a React front-end that consumed at least one RESTful API.
-I was lucky to be paired with Mary-Anne, as we worked well together.
+I was lucky to be paired with [Mary-Anne Triggs](https://github.com/maryannetriggs), as we worked well together.

 We quickly decided on the idea - we would use the News API ([https://newsapi.org/]()) to retrieve a selection of headlines.
 The user would be able to choose a headline using a shuffle button, and then create an alternative news headline by clicking a button that would send in turn each word in the headline to the Words API ([https://www.wordsapi.com/]()) and receive back, for each word, an alternative word to replace the original and thus create an alternative headline.